Resources which are obtained from nature are called natural resources. Examples: Air, water, soil, wood, etc.

 Biotic Components: Living things constitute the biotic component of the biosphere.

-Importance of Water: All cellular processes take place in a water medium.
+All cellular processes take place in a water medium.
 All the reactions that take place within our body and within the cells occur between substances that are dissolved in water.
 Substances are also transported from one part of the body to the other in a dissolved form.
 Hence, organisms need to maintain the level of water within their bodies in order to stay alive.
-Terrestrial life-forms require fresh water for this because their bodies cannot tolerate or get rid of the high amounts of dissolved salts in saline water.
-Thus, water sources need to be easily accessible for animals and plants to survive on land.

 We use the term water-pollution to cover the following effects: